waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ### Expected Test Result

-when the silver coin is taken, the coin should disappear, and the game should continue, when i take the gold coin, the game should end, and when i take no coin, it should tell me i cant take a coin
+when the silver coin is taken, the coin should disappear, and the game should continue, when I take the gold coin, the game should end, and when I take no coin, it should tell me I cant take a coin

 ---

 ## Game end

-THis is a test to make sure that the game ends and displays the right winner
+This is a test to make sure that the game ends and displays the right winner

 ### Test Data To Use